sensu/sensu-docs-legacy/source/docs/0.22/installation-guide.md

   text: "Installation Strategies"
 ---

-# Installation Guide
+# Installation Guides

-## Objective
+## The five minute install

+**TL;DR**: if you're not interest in learning about Sensu's architecture as part of the manual installation exercise, or if you just need a working Sensu installation for development purposes &mdash; you can skip the remainder of the instructions on this page (i.e. _"The complete installation guide"_) and skip to [**the five minute install**][five-minutes].

+## The complete installation guide

-The purpose of this guide is to help new Sensu users get up and running with a basic Sensu installation as quickly as possible.
-At the conclusion of this guide, you &ndash; the user &ndash; should have a single server running all of the Sensu services, their dependencies, and one or more Sensu clients.
+The purpose of this guide is to help provide new and experienced Sensu users alike with a detailed guide for installing and configuring Sensu into a variety of operating environments.
+By default, this guide will direct you to install and configure Sensu Core or Sensu Enterprise in a standalone configuration.

 If you are a new Sensu user &ndash; or if you have only ever used automation tools like [Chef](https://chef.io), [Puppet](https://puppetlabs.com), or [Ansible](https://www.ansible.com) to install and configure Sensu &ndash;
-running through a manual installation for the exercise alone is _strongly recommended_.
-Sensu's [architecture](/architecture) is one of its most compelling features, and learning how Sensu's components work together will greatly improve your ability to leverage Sensu's architecture to your advantage.
+working through this installation guide for the exercise alone is _strongly recommended_.
+Sensu's [architecture](/architecture) is one of its most compelling features, so learning how Sensu's components work together will greatly improve your ability to leverage Sensu's architecture to your advantage.

-_**NOTE: manual installation is recommended for pre-production environments only.** Please note that this guide is not intended to provide instruction for deploying Sensu into "production" environments.
+_**NOTE: manual installation is recommended for pre-production environments only.** Please note that this guide is not intended to provide instructions for deploying Sensu into "production" environments.
 Production deployment strategies &ndash; including using automation tools like Chef, Puppet, or Ansible to install and configure Sensu &ndash; will be discussed [at the conclusion of this